noahdigesu/noahdigesu/README.md

   <summary>:zap: Latest (public) projects</summary>

 <!--START_SECTION:activity-->
-1. [Safr](https://noahdigesu.com/projects/safr/) - Easily download firefox extensions for your browser to keep you away from online harm.
+1. [Bitwarden desktop](https://github.com/noahdigesu/bitwarden-desktop) - Have access to your passwords without having to launch your browser and wait for everything to load !
-2. [Repst.it](https://noahdigesu.com/projects/repst.it/) - Ever wanted to repost Instagram pictures without being harrased by adds ?
+2. [Safr](https://noahdigesu.com/projects/safr/) - Easily download firefox extensions for your browser to keep you away from online harm.
-3. [Terminal](https://noahdigesu.com/projects/terminal/) - Just a fun terminal project.
+3. [Repst.it](https://noahdigesu.com/projects/repst.it/) - Ever wanted to repost Instagram pictures without being harrased by adds ?
 4. [Brick breaker](https://noahdigesu.com/projects/brickbreaker/) - A brick breaker game made entirely from pure JavaScript.
 5. [The smart linguist](https://noahdigesu.com/projects/duonono/) - A duolingo inspired game.
 <!--END_SECTION:activity-->